Child standing on viewing platform overlooking a waterfall within the trees

 2. At the church, take the path, that heads left and around the back of the church.
 It will lead you to a mini path crossroads, which is signposted.
 You need to take the path signposted Pennine Way FP Gayle 1/4 mile.
 It heads diagonally leftwards, and roughly follows the line of Gayle Beck, which will be on your left.
 This path is paved, and well defined.
 There is a narrow stone ‘squeeze’ accompanied by a gateway before the path leads you alongside the Wensleydale Creamery on your right.
 You will then reach Gayle Lane (a road).
 If you have used the Gayle Lane pay and display car park, you can cut out the beginning of this walk, by simply walking up the road to this point.
 Although, the waterfalls in the middle of Hawes where we started are definitely worth a look, particularly after wet weather!

 3. Turn left and walk along the pavement for approximately 250 yards.
 You will reach the bridge at Gayle, where you will see some more cateract waterfalls in the beck.
-The footpath leads along the near side (right hand side) of the beck, through some more cute cottages and along a cobbled path.
-It then heads a little way up the residential road (these roads are access roads, and are quiet).
-After 200 yards, you will see a stone stepped stile, marked by a mosaic candle.
+The footpath leads along the near side (right hand side) of the beck heading upstream, through some more cute cottages and along a cobbled path.
+It then heads a little way up the residential road (these roads are access roads, and are quiet) keeping left.
+After 200 yards, you will see a stone stepped stile in the wall to your left, marked by a mosaic candle.
 There is a metal kissing gate at the top.
 Head through this.

 4. The wide grassy path heads across the field, heading in a rough diagonal right direction until you reach another stile.
 This is marked by a signpost.
 You need to take the path signposted Aysgill Force.
 This is the left of the two paths leading from this point.
 After a short distance you will see a waymarker post, with two yellow arrows.
 At this point, you need to take the arrow pointing diagonally left, and head down the stepped path.